cgerman7x/bq-ingestion/README.md

     <li>For cases 1 and 2 it processes business as usual because it already knows that they are known schemas</li>
     <li>For case 3, it uses the <b>writer schema</b> to consume these messages simulating a new schema_id being deployed in the source system</li>
     <li>For case 4, it generates an error message</li>
+    <li>For case 5, it generates an error message because it is not able to get the writer schema from the message</li>
 </ul>

 <h1>Install python packages</h1>